MMuflih-1/road-monitor-system/README.md

 ## 📚 Overview

-**Road Monitor** is our graduation project developed under the supervision of **Dr. Bader Mohammed Albashar** at **Imam Mohammad Ibn Saud Islamic University**.
+**Road Monitor** is our graduation project developed under the supervision of **Dr. Bader Mohammed Albesher** at **Imam Mohammad Ibn Saud Islamic University**.
 This intelligent system is designed to detect large trucks and recognize their license plates in real-time, addressing the pressing issue of traffic congestion in Riyadh caused by unauthorized truck movements during restricted hours.

 ## 👥 Team